Gulu-Sheffield Mental Health Partnership

 Uganda, in particular the northern region, was the centre of a civil war which began in the early 1980s and raged for more than 20 years.

 During this time communities suffered the effects of a devastating terror campaign which the region is still struggling to recover from.
-People living in the region have high levels of anxiety, depressions, post-traumatic disorders and a rising number of suicides.
+People living in the region have high levels of anxiety, depression, post-traumatic disorders and a rising number of suicides.

 The country has an estimated population of 43 million people, yet there are fewer than 40 psychiatrists working in Uganda.